PyJobShop/PyJobShop/docs/source/setup/intro_to_cp.rst

 .. example::

   .. figure:: ../assets/sudoku.png
-    :alt: A 9x9 Sudoku pizzle.
+    :alt: A 9x9 Sudoku puzzle.
     :figwidth: 50%

   A Sudoku puzzle is a simple example to explain the basics of CP.